5 Tips for Wearing Makeup if You Have Eczema

 Atopic dermatitis (AD) can affect the skin on many different areas of the body, including the neck, hands, face, and eyelids.
 Because AD causes damage to the skin barrier, creating cracks or openings in the outer layers of the skin, it can be sensitive to certain substances, including cosmetics.
 Make-up or other moisturizers make cause irritation to the sensitive skin on the face or cause burning, stinging, and a worsening of AD symptoms.

-If you atopic dermatitis and wear cosmetics, even if it is just every so often and not on a daily basis, you don’t have to write off wearing make-up.
-We’ve got some tips for choosing the right makeup, choosing the right combinations, and checking for specific ingredients and products that can be generous to the skin and those to avoid.
+If you have atopic dermatitis and wear cosmetics, even if it is just every so often and not on a daily basis, you don't have to write off wearing make-up.
+We've got some tips for choosing the right makeup, choosing the right combinations, and checking for specific ingredients and products that can be generous to the skin and those to avoid.

 When selecting the make-up products that you will be putting on your skin it can be good to avoid products that have added fragrances and preservatives.
 Preservatives such as butylparaben or methylparaben can lead to additional skin inflammation and irritation.
 Looking for products that contain an oil like neem oil, is a natural preservative can be a good alternative.

 If the product contains salicylic or glycolic acid, these are ingredients that can dry the skin out and dry skin is often a trigger for an AD flare.
-Products that are labeled as hypo-allergenic and or good for sensitive skin can also be helpful to use as they tend to have limited ingredients.
+Products that are labeled as hypoallergenic and or good for sensitive skin can also be helpful to use as they tend to have limited ingredients.
 Testing out makeup on a small patch of skin before applying to the face can be a good way to gauge if the product is irritating to the skin or not.

-User moisturizer as a base layer
+Using moisturizer as a base layer

 Applying a base layer is an important step in applying makeup.
 For those who have atopic dermatitis or eczema, a base layer that has quality moisturizer is key.
 Just as you read ingredients for any makeup you purchase reading ingredients for your moisturizer is key also.
 Products that contain shea butter or ceramides are good as they provide moisturizing properties.